 The family line back to Sherrod...

-my sisters, Melanie, and Sheri. first cousins, Suzanne Williams Troeger, Taylor Judson Williams, and Erik Guess.
+Our First cousins, Suzanne Williams Troeger, Taylor Judson Williams, and Erik Guess.

-My mom, Carolyn Williams, Stone
+My mom, Carolyn Williams Stone married to S.W.
+Stone Jr.

 Her brother Bill Williams, and her sister, Kay Williams Guess

-Her dad, Rufus Judson Williams, married to Ethel Adel Jones
+Their father, Rufus Judson Williams, married to Ethel Adel Jones

-His father, George H. Williams, Sr. married to Lela Belle Bryan
+Their father, George H. Williams, Sr. married to Lela Belle Bryan

 3 sons, 5 daughters. (above)